THE TRUTH IN PRINT

 not dare follow a false doctrine and rationalize away God's teaching!
 Having

-left what they had they came to Judah with hearts set on seeking the Lord.
-Moreover,
+left what they had they came to Judah

-enduring hardship they strengthen others, and it plainly says that they
+strengthen others, and it plainly says that they strengthened Rehoboam for three years.
+However, following this inflowing

-forsook the way of the Lord and paid a heavy price at the hand of Egypt for doing so (2 Chron.
+Lord and paid a heavy price at the hand of Egypt for doing so (2 Chron.

 11-12).
 Moreover, Rehoboam never fully prepared his